14 Types of Siding for Houses To Protect & Impress

 Insulated sidings are also more durable which means you do not have to worry about repairs and replacements.
 These also come in a range of colors.
 So, that is a bonus.

-Now, not all types of siding are based on materials on the outside of the structure.
-So, here are some alternate options.
+Now, not all types of siding are based on solid materials on the outside of the structure.
+So, here is an alternate option that starts as a paste and dries into a firm surface.

 Stucco is made of lime or sand and cement and is available in a ton of colors.
-It does not do well with moisture but that is why it is a popular choice in Southwest USA where the climate is drier.
+Most types of stucco don't do well with moisture but that's why they're a popular choice in Southwest USA where the climate is drier.
 It is easily cleaned with a pressure washer.

 This is another siding option that comes in many colors.
 It is also a bit expensive depending on the size of the structure but it is easy to maintain and is extremely durable.
 Brick sidings are known to last longer than a lifetime.
 They are also really pretty and resistant to fire.